 In the cases (2) and (3), the examiner might consider citing an abstract in an official language of the EPO, instead of the original document.

 If the original document is in a less "accessible" language (e.g. Chinese or Russian), it is best to cite the abstract.
-In some cases whereit is possible to obtain an automated translation of certain patent documents into an official language of the EPO(e.g. Russian patents from the Russian website),.
-If the examiner relies on thismay choose to annex that translation toin the search opinion, he should send it to the applicant by annexing a copy of the automated translation to the search opinion (see B‑X, 12, and G‑IV, 4).
+In some cases it is possible to obtain an automated translation of certain patent documents into an official language of the EPO.
+If the examiner relies on this translation in the search opinion, he should send it to the applicant by annexing a copy of the automated translation to the search opinion (see B‑X, 12, and G‑IV, 4).

 Alternatively, if only a specific paragraph of the translation is needed, the examiner may copy the translation of that paragraph into the search opinion instead of annexing the entire translation.
 Non-official translations (i.e. translations having no legal value) of publications in "less accessible" languages should not be cited in the search report.